 In addition to dolphin sightings, in Gibraltar you can also encounter migratory whalesdepending on the time of year.
 The following can be contemplated above all sperm whales and humpback whalesThey are generally very friendly animals and even approach the boats to look around.

-Regarding the time of year when you have the best chances of spotting whales in the Strait of Gibraltar, whales tend to come mostly in spring, but the best months to find them are during March and April.
+Regarding the time of the year where you have more whale-watching opportunities in the Strait of GibraltarThey tend to come mainly in the spring, but the best months to find them are during the spring and summer, between April and September.

 The Sperm whale is the largest of the toothed whales and a master diver, this species in particular usually comes into the Strait of Gibraltar mostly in spring.
 Generally, a sperm whale can be spotted from a distance, as between two dives these animals always float for a few minutes on the surface of the water.
 It is important to note that the Strait has been recognised as a migration corridor for this species.